Find more about Calgary here.

-What is the population of Calgary?
+What is the city's population?
 Do we have a useful interpretation for the numbers representing this changing total.
-We have a civic Calgary census every year.
-The figures compare with the Statistics Canada population counts once every five years.
+We used to have a civic Calgary census every year.
+The figures would compare with the Statistics Canada population counts, which occur once every five years.
+In more recent years, annual numbers have been collected and provided by the Provincial Government.

 Another source of variations is changes in the rate of growth in the recent Calgary booming economy.
-For instance in the years immediately following the crash after the 1970s oil boom, the population actually declined.
+For instance in the years immediately following the crash after the 1970s oil boom, the population actually declined a little.

 The city lost a net 3000 people between 1982 and 1984, as newly unemployed people "got the hell outta here".
-At other times we saw well over 20,000 flock to the city in a single year.
+At other times in those decades, we saw well over 20,000 flock to the city in a single year.

 And that is in addition to the seven to nine thousand net population increase owing to births.
 Not bad for our little spot on the map.